Sienci-Labs/Resources/gsender/gs-feedback.md

 1. If when you open gSender it gives you an error along the lines of "**Entry Point Not Found**", this means that you're trying to use a version of gSender past 1.2.2 with a 32-bit system.
 If you want to resolve this you'll either need to continue using a version of gSender 1.2.2 or earlier, or change to using a 64-bit system.
 ![](/_images/_gsender/_issues/gs_is_cm_32bit-error.jpg){.aligncenter .size-medium}

+### gSender opens Slowly

+This is usually due to your computers security software scanning gSender as it's trying to open.
+See this tip to help with that: https://resources.sienci.com/view/gs-installation/#open-faster.

 ### Screen goes Blank

 If you find that gSender goes blank after you open it or while using it, there are a couple things you can try.